MasterSaatvik7/Tea-Leaf-Disease-Detection/README.md

 The Tensorflow version used is **tensorflow 2.14.0**(available in google colaboratory).

-Command to run the Flask file i.e app.py
+**How to Run the website code:**

+Keep all the static directory, templates directory, app.py & CNN_Tea_Leaf_Disease_Detection.pkl file in same directory.

+Open the directory in terminal and type the following command

   **python3.10 app.py**